jiten0709/Kubernetes-Demo/README.md

-# we nee to create 4 k8s config files:
+# need to create 4 k8s config files:

 1. configmap = for mongodb endpoint
 2. secret = for mongodb credentials